Matthew-Mosior/Flood-Fill-Diagrams/README.md

 ## Introduction

-**Flood-Fill-Diagrams** is a software tool for generating 2D grid images the display the underlying scanline-stack flood-fill algorithm used to fill in the blank squares.
+**Flood-Fill-Diagrams** is a software tool for generating 2D grid images that display the scanline-stack flood-fill algorithm.

 ## Purpose